flowx-ai/docs-flowx/docs/platform-deep-dive/plugins/plugins-setup-guide/reporting-setup.md

 ## After installation

-* datasource URL -> FLOWX.AI Reporting db
+* datasource URL -> FLOWX.AI Reporting database
 * Datasets
 * Dashboards

 ### Datasource configuration

-To store data related to document templates and documents the service uses a Postgres / Oracle database.
+To store data related to document templates and documents the service uses a Postgres database.

 The following configuration details need to be added using environment variables: